Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Pretrain Policy to Replace GP and Constrained Acquisition

-Maximizing $\mathcal{S}_{\mathcal{H}}(\phi)$ corresponds to maximizing the exploration score of $y_{\phi,1:T_{\text{sim}}}$, while minimizing the likelihood of unsafe queries.
-In conventional safe AL, $\gamma \in [0, 1]$ allows us to specify the level of safety criticality.
-Note that in our setting $\gamma=0$ means that the safety term is optimized towards $\log 0$, which dominates the loss and inhibits AL exploration (see our ablation studies in~\cref{appendix-ablation}).
-We therefore advise setting at least a small clamping level, e.g. $\gamma = 0.05$, to help the safe AL policy balancing safety and exploration.
-In~\cref{appendix-objective_details}, we derive one more objective and we illustrate the objectives for $T_{\text{sim}}=1$~\crefp{figureS-safe_acq}.
+Maximizing $\mathcal{S}_{\mathcal{H}}(\phi)$ corresponds to maximizing the exploration score of $y_{\phi,1:T_{\text{sim}}}$, while minimizing the likelihood of queries appearing unsafe.
+In conventional safe AL, $\gamma \in [0, 1]$ (but usually $<0.5$) allows us to specify the level of safety criticality.
+In our setting, this parameter balances safety and AL exploration, offering a more intuitive approach than optimizing a Lagrange multiplier.
+Setting $\gamma \rightarrow 0$ means that the safety term $\log p(z(\bm{x}_{\phi,t+1}) < 0 | z_{\phi, 1:t}, Z_{\text{init}})$ is optimized towards $-\infty$, causing safety to dominate the loss and overriding exploration (see ablation studies in~\cref{appendix-ablation-safe_AL_gamma}).
+We set $\gamma = 0.05$ similar to many conventional safe AL~\citep{cyli2024}, resulting in a safe yet explorative policy.
+In~\cref{appendix-objective_details-safe_objectives}, we provide an alternative objective maximizing exploration directly alongside the likelihood of queries being safe, i.e. $\log p(z(\bm{x}_{\phi,t+1}) \geq 0 | z_{\phi, 1:t}, Z_{\text{init}})$.
+This loss cannot accommodate safety criticality control via $\gamma$ due to the concavity of $\log(\cdot)$;~\cref{appendix-ablation-safe_al_criteria} (ablation studies) shows that this alternative is less safe than our primary loss. \cref{appendix-objective_details-safe_objectives} further illustrates the objectives for $T_{\text{sim}}=1$~\crefp{figureS-safe_acq}.
+This illustration demonstrates that our main acquisition loss~\crefp{eq-acq_minunsafe,eq-safe_gp_logprob_objective} features a safe plateau, and optimizing this loss tends to select points within this region.

-The objective function $\mathcal{S}_{\mathcal{H}}(\phi)$ can vary with the order of queried data, as the order directly impacts the safety score.
-Note that the~\cref{eq-acq_minunsafe} can itself be a safety-aware yet unconstrained differentiable acquisition criterion for conventional safe AL setup (see ablation studies in~\cref{appendix-ablation-safe_al_criteria}).
+Our objective function $\mathcal{S}_{\mathcal{H}}(\phi)$ can vary with the order of queried data, as the order directly impacts the safety score.
+This inherits the conventional property that safety confidence adapts to every new observation.
+Note that the~\cref{eq-acq_minunsafe} can itself be a safety-aware yet unconstrained differentiable acquisition criterion for conventional safe AL setups (see ablation studies in~\cref{appendix-ablation-safe_al_criteria}).

-\subsection{Function sampling}
+\subsection{Function Sampling}

 In the previous section, we introduced an algorithm based on generative GP functions $f, q$, and an initial dataset $\mathcal{D}_0$.
 These functions were used to simulate safe AL deployments for policy training as summarized in~\cref{alg-asal_training}.
 Here, we detail the generative process (sampling steps: lines 1–4, 8, 9), focusing on: (i) sampling the initial dataset $\mathcal{D}_0$ with a suitable prior mean for the safety function $q$, and (ii) efficient GP function sampling for $f$ and $q$.
 The first point is critical for ensuring realistic synthetic data, the second one for efficient and stable training.